Singapore 'Mindline at Work for MOE' mental health support

 Criticism of the system focused on the perceived limitations of the Wysa chatbot, which users complain is unhelpful, lacks empathy, and can even be aggravating.
 Others felt it is little more than a 'one-size-fits-all programme' that struggles to meet teachers’ specific needs.

 A number of MOE employees suggested the ministry should be focusing on the underlying problem of overwork, a demanding performance appraisal system, large classroom sizes, and uncapped working hours.
-Mental health, some teachers claim, is a mere 'afterthought'.
+Mental health, some teachers claim, is little more than a mere 'afterthought'.

 Operator: Singapore Ministry of Education